hackclub/hackclub/workshops/particle_physics/README.md

 ...
 ```

 Here we see the first physics formula.
 This calculates how much acceleration the object should have based on the force applied.
-We use [Newton's second law of motion](https://en.wikipedia.org/wiki/Newton%27s_laws_of_motion#Constant_Mass) to calculate this acceleration.
+We use [Newton's second law of motion](https://en.wikipedia.org/wiki/Newton%27s_laws_of_motion#Constant_Mass)—`F=ma` or `Force = mass * acceleration`— to calculate this acceleration.

 ```javascript
 ...